Ecommerce is growing fast, and these WooCommerce statistics show that it’s at the forefront.

 Scroll below the infographic for more.2017 WooCommerce Statistics Infographic Click To Tweet

 Bonus!
-Download a free hi-res PDF of the WooCommerce Statistics Infographic.
+Download a free hi-res PDF of the WooCommerce Statistics Infographic, plus our bonus eCommerce competitive market analysis.
 Click here.

 It’s clear that WooCommerce is dominating the general web, but large enterprise shops are still using competing software.
 If you look at the top 10,000 sites, WooCommerce is not dominant.